The exact strength of generic absoluteness for the universally Baire sets: Open problems and questions

 \begin{question} Are the following theories equiconsistent? \begin{enumerate} \item $\sf{Sealing}\ $ + ``There is a proper class of Woodin cardinals". \item $\sf{LSA-over-uB}\ $ + ``There is a proper class of Woodin cardinals". \item $\sf{Tower \ Sealing}\ $ + ``There is a proper class of Woodin cardinals". \end{enumerate} \end{question}

 As mentioned above, CMI becomes very difficult past $\sf{Sealing}$.
 A good test question for CMI practitioners is. \begin{open} Prove that Con$(\sf{PFA})$ implies Con($\sf{WLW}$). \end{open}

 We know from the results above that $\sf{WLW}$ is stronger than $\sf{Sealing}$ and is roughly the strongest natural theory at the limit of traditional methods for proving iterability.
-We believe it is plausible to develop CMI methods for obtaining canonical models of $\sf{WLW}$ from just $\sf{PFA}$.\footnote{The second author observes, cf. \cite{PFAKc}, that assuming $\sf{PFA}$ and there is a Woodin cardinal, then there is a canonical model of $\sf{WLW}$.
+We believe it is plausible to develop CMI methods for obtaining canonical models of $\sf{WLW}$ from just $\sf{PFA}$.\footnote{The second author observes that assuming $\sf{PFA}$ and there is a Woodin cardinal, there is a canonical model of $\sf{WLW}$.
 The proof is not via CMI methods, but just an observation that the full-backgrounded construction as done in \cite{Neeman} reaches a model of $\sf{WLW}$.
 The Woodin cardinal assumption is important here.
-The argument would not work if one assumes just $\sf{PFA}$ and/or a large cardinal milder than a Woodin cardinal, e.g. a measurable cardinal or a strong cardinal.} The paper \cite{PFAKc} is the first step towards this goal; in the paper, we have constructed from $\sf{PFA}$ hod mice that are stronger than $\mathcal{P}$ in Definition \ref{dfn:hod_pm}.
+The argument would not work if one assumes just $\sf{PFA}$ and/or a large cardinal milder than a Woodin cardinal, e.g. a measurable cardinal or a strong cardinal.}

 \begin{remark} \begin{enumerate} \item By the above discussion, we also get in $V=\P[g]$ that for every generic $h$, $(\Gamma^\infty_h)^\#$ exists and by Lemma \ref{lem:Gamma}, $L(\Gamma^\infty_h) \vDash \sf{AD}_\mathbb{R} + \Theta$ is regular.
 So we have the following strengthening of $\sf{Sealing}$: $\sf{Sealing}^+ $ for all $V$-generic $g$, in $V[g]$, $L(\Gamma^\infty,\mathbb{R}) \vDash \sf{AD}_\mathbb{R} + \Theta$ is regular.
 We call this theory $\sf{Sealing}^+$. \item The conclusion of $\sf{LSA-over-uB}$ can be weakened to: For all $V$-generic $g$ there is $A\subseteq \bR^{V[g]}$ such that $L(A, \bR^{V[g]})\models \sf{LSA}$ and $\Gamma^\infty_g$ is contained in $L(A, \bR^{V[g]})$.
 We call this theory $\sf{LSA-over-uB}^-$. \item The results of this paper show the following.
 Let $T=``$there exists a proper class of Woodin cardinals and the class of measurable cardinals is stationary".
 Then the following theories are equiconsistent: \begin{enumerate} \item $\sf{Sealing}+T$. \item $\sf{Sealing}^++T$. \item $\sf{Tower \ Sealing} + T$. \item $\sf{LSA-over-uB}+T$. \item $\sf{LSA-over-uB}^-+T$. \item $\sf{Weak \ Sealing} + T$. \item $\sf{Sealing^-} + T$ \end{enumerate} \end{enumerate} \end{remark}